ncpr1996/blogs_backup/cluaz6598000i09l8bhlcd39m.md

 ### Introduction

-* Linux commands are instructions you type into the terminal to make the operating system do things.
+* Linux commands are written instructions that you enter into the terminal to control the operation of the operating system.

-* Remember, in Linux, uppercase and lowercase letters matter in commands.
+* Keep in mind that commands in Linux require both uppercase and lowercase letters.

-* You can do lots of stuff with Linux commands, like managing files, networking, handling processes, and managing users.
+* Linux commands cover a wide range of tasks, including file management, networking, process management, and user management.

-* Many Linux commands are similar to ones used in Unix, with over 100 commands in common.
+* There exist more than 100 commands that are comparable across Unix and Linux.

-* Experienced users can customize Linux commands for advanced tasks.
+* Linux commands can be customized by knowledgeable users for complex operations.

 ### Basic Commands